 In fact, taking the litigation route with a reluctant spouse will only make life worse.

 Not only can you look forward to a long, drawn-out battle with a hurt and angry soon-to-be ex-wife, but you’re also looking at a hefty price tag in the tens or hundreds of thousands of dollars.
+Money that could be better spent on providing financial support to your soon-to-be-ex and/or children, or rebuilding your respective financial futures.

 So before you go out, retain a divorce lawyer and serve your wife divorce papers, understand there is a better option.